-(46) The Director, SCU International (for International onshore students) and the Director, Student Administration Services (for all other students) may, at his or her absolute discretion, refuse or withdraw an offer of admission to an eligible applicant to any course or unit, including for the following reasons:

-- a. the applicant has been expelled from another Higher Education Provider on grounds of misconduct; - b. it is considered that the applicant poses a risk to the students and staff of the University or the wider University community; - c. it is considered that the applicant is likely to prejudice the reputation, management, good governance or discipline of the University; - d. the applicant has engaged in dishonest or deceitful behaviour in the process of applying for admission; - e. the applicant would not be able to lawfully enter University premises for all or part of the duration of any course by reason of a court order or any enactment or decision made under an enactment; - f. the University would be subject to sanctions under the Autonomous Sanctions Act 2011 were the applicant to be admitted to the University or be permitted to enter or remain on University premises. - (47) Where an applicant has been offered a place and it is later found that incomplete or inaccurate information was provided by, or on behalf of, the applicant, the Director, SCU International (for International onshore students) and the Director, Student Administration Services (for all other students), may withdraw the offer or cancel the student's enrolment. - (48) Decisions made under clause (46) or (47) can be appealed under clause (49).
+- (50) The Director, Student Administration Services (for all other students) may, at his or her absolute discretion, refuse or withdraw an offer of admission to an eligible applicant to any course or unit, including for the following reasons: - a. the applicant has been expelled from another Higher Education Provider on grounds of misconduct; - b. it is considered that the applicant poses a risk to the students and staff of the University or the wider University community; - c. it is considered that the applicant is likely to prejudice the reputation, management, good governance or discipline of the University; - d. the applicant has engaged in dishonest or deceitful behaviour in the process of applying for admission; - e. the applicant would not be able to lawfully enter University premises for all or part of the duration of any course by reason of a court order or any enactment or decision made under an enactment; - f. the University would be subject to sanctions under the Autonomous Sanctions Act 2011 were the applicant to be admitted to the University or be permitted to enter or remain on University premises. - (51) Where an applicant has been offered a place and it is later found that incomplete or inaccurate information was provided by, or on behalf of, the applicant, the Director, Student Administration Services, may withdraw the offer or cancel the student's enrolment. - (52) Decisions made under clause (50) or (51) can be appealed under clause (53).